 - 1. At the first Parent Council meeting of the new school year, a copy of this policy, legal requirements, and the parents' opportunity to be involved will be explained. - 2.
 A suggestion box for ideas on school improvement will be available in the school office providing opportunity for ideas from the entire school community. - 3.
-A monthly school calendar will be used to inform parents of upcoming programs. - 4.
-Information concerning the students' performance at school will be provided on the midterm & nine-weeks report card or, if necessary more frequently.
+Updates are regularly made via the Stone Elementary Facebook page and Stone Elementary PTO Facebook page. - 4.
+Information concerning students' performance at school will be provided on the midterm & nine-weeks report card or, if necessary, more frequently.
 At these times parents may arrange for conferences to participate in decisions relating to the education of their children. - 5.
-Comments by parents of children participating in the Title 1 school wide program plan shall be attached to the plan when submitted to the Local Education Agency.
+Comments by parents of children participating in the Title I school wide program plan shall be attached to the plan when submitted to the Local Education Agency.

-Shared Responsibilities For High Student Performance
+Shared Responsibilities for High Student Performance

-Learning Compacts for grades K-2, 3-5, and 6-8 outlining responsibilities of students, parents, and school personnel will be distributed at the beginning of the new school year.

-- 1. Teachers will inform parents of their child's progress as needed, as well as at the fall and winter parent-teacher conference sessions. - 2.
-Opportunities for parents to volunteer will be available throughout the school year. - 3.
-Tutoring, before or after-school, may be available for students who need additional help and this program is run through Response to Intervention.
+- 1. Learning compacts outlining responsibilities of students, parents, and school personnel will be distributed at the beginning of the new school year. - 2.
+Teachers will inform parents of their child's progress as needed, as well as at the fall and winter parent-teacher conference sessions. - 3.
+Opportunities for parents to volunteer will be available throughout the school year. - 4.
+Tutoring, before or after school, may be available for students who need additional help.

-Building Capacity For Involvement
+Building Capacity for Involvement

-- 1. Information about literacy training provided by the Adult Basic Education office will be made available to those parents who need guidance in helping their children improve their achievement. - 2.
-Teachers will be available to assist parents in how to help their children in certain classroom subjects. - 3.
-Programs to orientate parents and kindergarteners to the school environment will be organized. - 4.
-Parents may help coordinate the services provided by the local businesses (i.e. collecting grocery receipts for computers and software). - 5.
-Parents and teachers shall work together in coordination of the education of children, including those with learning disabilities or physical handicaps, during scheduled meetings. - 6.
-At the first Parent Council meeting of the school year, parents will be introduced to members of various school committees, discuss with them the responsibilities of each committee, and be open to parental input. - 7.
-Survey parents to find the best time for them to participate in school activities and plan accordingly.
+- 1. Teachers will be available to assist parents in how to help their children in certain classroom subjects. - 2.
+Programs to orient parents and kindergarteners to the school environment will be organized. - 3.
+Parents may help coordinate the services provided by local businesses (i.e. collecting grocery receipts for computers and software). - 4.
+Parents and teachers shall work together in coordination of the education of children, including those with learning disabilities or physical handicaps, during scheduled meetings.